darth-dodo/totoro/README.md

 ## OpenAPI interface
 - The homepage `localhost:8000` provides the Swagger interface
-- The homepage `localhost:8000/redoc/` provides the Redoc interface
+- `localhost:8000/redoc/` provides the Redoc interface

 ---